World News

 Erratic weather, lack of seed and fertilizer, chronic poverty, and AIDS have contributed to starvation.

-These are the areas of the world that are currently suffering the highest levels of malnutrition and hunger.
+These areas of the world are currently suffering the highest levels of malnutrition and hunger.
 With this understanding of where relief efforts are needed, we must address the question of individual responsibility.
-Are individuals of developed countries donating to relief efforts?
-Most morally conscious individuals donate to relief efforts when the problem is presented to them.
+Are individuals from developed countries donating to relief efforts?
+Most morally conscious individuals donate to relief efforts when the problem is presented.

-A major problem in the relief effort is developed countries’ general population not knowing about the current hunger crisis.
-News organizations, more specifically television news, are not giving enough attention to the global hunger situation.
+A major problem in the relief effort is that the general population of developed countries does not know about the current hunger crisis.
+News organizations, specifically television news, are not paying enough attention to the global hunger situation.
 While an in-depth discussion of the reasons for this is outside the purview of this article, a few points can be made.

 I have seen little to almost no coverage given by American TV news organizations on the devastating hunger crisis in the Horn of Africa.
 I have only learned of this crisis through RSS feeds on the Internet.
-Television news organizations such as CNN, ABC, CBS, and NBC are thus far not reporting on this crisis.
+Television news organizations such as CNN, ABC, CBS, and NBC have thus far not reported on this crisis.
 Hopefully, this will change.

-It is evident that the American TV news organizations do not really provide total and complete news; rather, they screen the events and only provide what they feel may be interesting to their audience.
+It is evident that American TV news organizations do not provide total and complete news; rather, they screen the events and only offer what they feel may be interesting to their audience.
 News organizations should present the news and concomitantly maintain high journalistic standards.
-Maybe these news organizations need to incorporate a higher level of moral obligation into their decision-making process when deciding which stories to cover.
+Maybe these news organizations must incorporate a higher moral obligation into their decision-making when deciding which stories to cover.
 In any case, people can not donate if they do not know the problem exists.

 We have addressed some key questions to characterize the current status of the world hunger situation.
-We have examined where hunger is the most prevalent in the world today, and we have identified some of the causative factors which contribute to malnutrition, hunger, and starvation.
+We have examined where hunger is most prevalent and identified some of the causative factors contributing to malnutrition, hunger, and starvation.
 We have concluded that most morally conscious individuals would contribute to eliminating hunger if they knew about the crisis.
 Finally, we have observed that TV news organizations’ degree of world hunger coverage is very much lacking.

-Even though TV news organizations have not been covering the current world hunger crisis, by reading this article, you have developed an understanding of the degree to which starvation is prevalent in the world today.
-If you are reading this in a developed country, which is highly likely since you are reading it on a computer that has Internet access, you have a moral obligation to donate either time or money to help in the elimination of unseen suffering.
+Even though TV news organizations have not been covering the current world hunger crisis, by reading this article, you have developed an understanding of the degree to which starvation is prevalent today.
+Suppose you are reading this in a developed country, which is highly likely since you are reading it on a computer with Internet access.
+In that case, you have a moral obligation to donate either time or money to help eliminate unseen suffering.
 Winston Churchill once said, “We make a living by what we get, but we make a life by what we give.”
 We must all do our part to eliminate world hunger.

 Related posts